 These are just some of the driving behaviours that can be construed as dangerous driving.
 There are more.
 If you have lost a loved one due to the actions of a dangerous driver, then contact Accident Claims UK, and we can help you claim the compensation you are entitled to.

 Careless Driving Caused by Intoxication

 Careless driving can be defined in many ways, but one of the most common ways that a person can be found to be guilty of careless driving is driving whilst intoxicated.
-The legal system looks down upon drunk or intoxicated drivers, and death compensation claim amounts for accidents caused by drivers under the influence are generally quite high.
+The legal system looks down upon a drunk driver or intoxicated drivers, and death compensation claim amounts for accidents caused by drivers under the influence are generally quite high.

 Driving whilst intoxicated does not necessarily mean that a person has been drinking alcohol.
 Recreational drug use is also seen as driving whilst intoxicated.
 And in some situations, even prescription medications, if used incorrectly, such as taking too high a dose, or ignoring specific instructions that imply that a person’s abilities may be impaired, could result in a driver being ruled as having driven whilst intoxicated.